xBimTeam/XbimWebUI/resources/tutorials/3_Eventful_building.md

         }
     });

-{@link xViewer#event:pick Pick} is probably the most important user interaction event.
+{@link Viewer#event:pick Pick} is probably the most important user interaction event.
 It happens every time when user clicks on the area of `<canvas>`.
 It's argument contains product ID which you can use for things like selection, restyling and other interactive operations.
 This example also implements simple double click handler which zooms to picked product.
 If user clicks out of the model ID is null.